ataztech910/coder-in-austria-100-days/README.md

 - Day 7.
 Create the course page ✅
 - Day 8.
 Create connect the course page with data ✅
 - Day 9.
 Create E2E for course page ✅
 - Day 10.
+Sprint review and planning ✅

+### Sprint 4/10
+- Day 1.
+Create the login page and form design ⌚
+- Day 2.
+Create the registration page and form design ⌚
+- Day 3.
+Create the login page without connection to Amazon Web Services (AWS) ⌚
+- Day 4.
+Create the user model in Amazon Web Services (AWS) ⌚
+- Day 5.
+Create the connection to AWS in the web app ⌚
+- Day 6.
+Connect the login page to Amazon Web Services (AWS) ⌚
+- Day 7.
+Connect the registration page to Amazon Web Services (AWS) ⌚
+- Day 8.
+Connect the course page to new flow ⌚
+- Day 9.
+Create an E2E test for the new flow ⌚
+- Day 10.
 Sprint review and planning ⌚